snowplow-archive/snowplow.github.com/_posts/2013-05-10-where-does-your-traffic-really-come-from.md

 ---
 layout: post
-shortenedlink: Where does your traffic really come from?
 title: Where does your traffic really come from?
 tags: [referrer, referer, traffic, source, medium, marketing, attribution]
 author: Yali